Teleogryllus commodus: Reproduction

 Males attract females to burrows through production of advertisement calls, wherein females will mount the males should they be interested - therefore, song production is a key determinant for fitness of the male.
 Once a female have chosen a mate, they undergo multiple matings to increases the males’ probability of paternity.

 Successful mating leads to oogenesis (production of egg), ovulation (release of egg into oviduct), fertilization, and oviposition (deposition of eggs using ovipositor).
 Once the eggs are laid they need to absorb water required for development.
 The duration of water absorption is dependent on the temperature of the environment; in higher temperatures, faster water absorption is required.
 By absorbing water, the size of the egg shell increases thereby increasing the odds of the progeny hatching.

 Song production

 Male black field crickets produce mating calls using their forewings.
 Rubbing of wings produces pure tones, while rapid oscillations produce acoustic radiation.
 The greatest degree of sounds are generated upon wing closure.
 The general pattern of advertisement calls start with single chirp then move to pulsation with high repetition.
 The duration of calls is an aspect females seek as an indication of genetic superiority.
-In addition, females show a preference for males that produce a large number of repeats during calling.
 As such, males spend as long as half a night calling.
 Prolonged calling, however, comes with a price by shortening of the male lifespan because of the associated high energy expenditure.
 Calling is also an indicator of male age, as the expression of signaling changes with age.
 Females showed a preference for males that produce large number of repeats during calling.